NahifromEast/Profile/README.md

 	•	Biological Relevance:
 Integrated real-world data into the model to simulate how meadowlarks use distinct traits for mating and territorial defense.
 The analysis provides hypotheses about the evolutionary pressures shaping these behaviors.

 Impact
+Impact on skills:
+				Overall, this impact this has on my overall experience with working in different backgrounds with my computer science skills, using it in scientific concepts and learning how to use a Linux environment, and working consistently on the terminal has been huge and beneficial.
-	•	Advancing Scientific Understanding:
+Advancing Scientific Understanding:
 				This project contributes to evolutionary biology by offering a computational framework to study character displacement.
 It helps researchers understand how species adapt signaling traits to resolve conflicts and avoid hybridization.
+This project has been in the works for about 10 years by Professor Okamoto and being able to contribute to this work has been a pleasure.
-	•	Conservation Applications:
+Conservation Applications:
 				Insights from this research can inform conservation strategies by identifying key traits that maintain species boundaries and biodiversity.
-	•	Showcasing Computational Power:
+Showcasing Computational Power:
 				By leveraging GPU parallelization, this project demonstrates the potential of computational models to solve complex biological problems, bridging the gap between computer science and biology.

-Reflection

-This project integrates computer science and biology, showcasing the potential of computational tools to address questions of ecological and evolutionary significance.

 GitHub Repository Links
 	•	Ethiopian Coffee Investment Research:
 	•	Personal Tracker Database Project:
 	•	Meadowlark Simulation in Computational Biology:

- Conclusion

 Through these projects, I have demonstrated how technical skills can address challenges in diverse fields such as economics, education, and biology.
 By connecting these efforts to real-world problems, I aim to contribute to a better understanding of global issues and create solutions that promote progress and sustainability.